 Rolled Buttercream Fondant

-Great rolled fondant recipe for cakes or cookies.
+This rolled buttercream fondant recipe is great for cakes or cookies.
 Tastes like buttercream frosting.

-Great rolled fondant recipe for cakes or cookies.
+This rolled buttercream fondant recipe is great for cakes or cookies.
 Tastes like buttercream frosting.

 good recipe - TIPS: Sift the powdered sugar into the mixture, don't dump it all at once otherwise you get lumps.
 The more you knead, the better & smoother the texture.
 Don't be tempted to add too much powdered sugar because its more prone to cracking.
 It takes practice :)Read More